sandpolis/docs/docs/application/server.md

 - Barcodes for use on Android, IOS, etc...

 ### Generators
-All installation artifacts are first generated on the server using a generator and then transferred to the requesting viewer (or client in the case of an automated upgrade).
+All installation artifacts are first generated on the server using a generator and then transferred to the requesting client (or client in the case of an automated upgrade).

 ##### Generator Queue
 Since performing a generation is an infrequent task, the server maintains a simple queue of requests (generation configs) and fufills them serially.
 If the queue becomes full, incoming requests are dropped.

 ##### Generator Configs
-A `GenConfig` specifies what type of generator should process it, any necessary options for that generator, and where to direct the resulting installation artifact. `GenConfigs` are implicitly created on the viewer from the graphical interface.
+A `GenConfig` specifies what type of generator should process it, any necessary options for that generator, and where to direct the resulting installation artifact. `GenConfigs` are implicitly created on the client from the graphical interface.

+## 2 Server
+Server installations are entirely contained in a single directory called the base directory.
+This base directory may not coincide with the base directory of an agent or client installation.

+###### 2.1 Filesystem Structure
+- `/base/server.jar` The server executable.
+- `/base/server.db` The server's only database.
+- `/base/lib` A directory for extracted libraries, regardless of instance prerequisites.
+	- `jar` Contains platform-independent Java libraries.
+	- `win` Contains Windows-specific native libraries.
+	- `lin` Contains Linux-specific native libraries.
+	- `osx` Contains OSX-specific native libraries.
+	- `bsd` Contains BSD-specific native libraries.
+	- `sol` Contains Solaris-specific native libraries.
+- `/base/tmp` A secondary temporary directory.

+###### 2.2 Additional Changes
+The server-installer makes additional platform specific changes upon installation:

+###### 2.2.1 Windows
+TODO: Research services
+###### 2.2.2 Linux
+###### 2.2.2.1 Systemd
+Management via systemd is supported.

+###### 2.2.3 Mac OS